erasmosoares/chakra-pagination/README.md

 # chakra-simple-pagination

-* This project is a fork of the original chakra-ui-table-w-pagination-sort-search
+*This project is based on the original chakra-ui-table-w-pagination-sort-search*

 Pagination tables component for Chakra-UI